amitofsk/dandy/docs/Dandy.md

 #### 4.3.1 The LEDDisplay widget

 Our examples so far have used widgets that are part of the Tkinter library that comes with Python.
 The DANDY library, which you just installed, has additional widgets.
 These widgets are designed for displaying sensor data and related tasks.
 They are summarized in the figure below.
+See the [DANDY API](./WidgetApi.md) for additional details about the available widgets.

 (TODO: Add figure summarizing DANDY widgets.)